 When heading to Manali for a vacation, two absolutely essential destinations in the itinerary are Rohtang and Solang Valley.
-Situated on the way to Rohtang from Manali, every year the valley welcomes tourists in huge numbers and taking a tour of this gorgeous place is among the top things to do in Manali.
-A favorite for adventure enthusiasts, Parachuting to paragliding, horse riding to driving mini open jeeps specially available for tourists of all age groups, Solang has it all.
+A favorite for adventure enthusiasts, Parachuting to paragliding, horse riding to driving mini open jeeps, Solang has it all.
+Every year the valley welcomes tourists in huge numbers and taking a tour of this gorgeous place is among the top things to do in Manali.

-A major tourist spot of North India, Manali is known for its excellent skiing conditions with skiing enthusiasts visiting from all over the country.
+Manali is known for its excellent skiing conditions with skiing enthusiasts visiting from all over the country.
 The undulating slopes of Solang Valley and Rohtang Pass offers a perfect terrain for amateurs to learn their first move while a an ideal grounds for professionals and it is also the topmost things to do in Manali.
-So, if you are an adventure lover, leave yourself in the hands of your professional trainers to feel the thrill of skiing in the picturesque setting of Manali.

 Manali is the hub of adventure activities in Himachal Pradesh.
 From white river rafting to trekking opportunities to zorbing to horse-riding to skiing to paragliding, Manali has everything to offer.
 Along with the other thrilling things to do in Manali, be sure to include this activity on your list as it is truly going to make your trip memorable.

-The Beas Kund trek is a perfect weekend getaway plan which takes you away from the hustle and bustle of the city life.
-Get a chance to feast your eyes on the outstanding views of Pir Pinjal mountain ranges over the Beas river, let your soul get wooed by the spectacular meadows of Dhundi and Bakarthach and finally, the glacial lake at Beas Kund which is worth all the hiking.
+The Beas Kund trek is a perfect weekend getaway plan.
+View the outstanding Pir Pinjal mountain ranges over the Beas river, let your soul get wooed by the spectacular meadows of Dhundi and Bakarthach and finally, the glacial lake at Beas Kund which is worth all the hiking.
 Trekking up the gorgeous terrain with a beautiful view is one of the most exciting things to do in Manali.

-Located amidst the snow covered hills of Manali, the Hadimba temple is a unique shrine dedicated to Hadimba Devi, who was the wife of Bhima and mother of Ghatothkach.
-Surrounded by gorgeous cedar forests, this beautiful shrine is built on a rock which is believed to be in the image of the goddess herself.
+Located amidst the snow covered hills of Manali, the Hadimba temple is a unique shrine dedicated to Hadimba Devi.
+Surrounded by gorgeous cedar forests, this beautiful shrine is built on a rock.
 The construction style of the temple is entirely different from that of any of the other temples, with its wooden doorways, walls, and cone-shaped roof.
-This temple is a fitting dedication to its presiding deity Hadimba.
-Visiting the beautiful temple is one among the top things to do in Manali among both the localites and the tourists.
+Visiting the beautiful temple is one among the top manali things to do.

-This modest bit of paradise, with its share of snow and clouds is an ideal stretch for trekking and views to lose oneself in.
+A modest bit of paradise, with its share of snow and clouds, Chandrakhani Pass is an ideal stretch for trekking and views to lose oneself in.
 At a flattering height of 3600 meters, nestled in the Parvati Valley, the Chandrakhani pass is a favorite for those who seek natural beauty as well as those in search of adventure with mountains and valleys in the backdrop.

 Hampta Pass, situated in the Manali region of the Himachal Pradesh, serves as one of the most convenient and enjoyable treks.
 Laden with pristine form of nature, the trail comprises of dense pine forests, pristine glacial valleys, vast meadows and panoramic landscape.
 If in the hill town, you have got to trek here as this is one of the most exciting things to do in Manali.